andrewooi924/java-roguelike-game/design-docs/Ass3_REQ2_DesignRationale.md

 to its own max hp plus 50, effectively healing it back to maximum health in the process as well.

-To prevent violation of the Liskov Substitution Principle, I had the FlyingKoopa class I created extend the Koopa class, thus inheriting all of Koopa's attributes and methods.
+To prevent violation of the Liskov Substitution Principle, I had the FlyingKoopa class I created extend the Koopa class, inheriting all of Koopa's attributes and methods and not overriding any of the methods.
 All the FlyingKoopa class contains is the changing of its display character, its max hp and its name.
 Other than that, I've added the capability 'CAN_FLY' to Flying Koopa to have the program allow for actors with this status to enter any higher grounds.
 I have also edited the MatureTree class to allow for a 50% chance of spawning either type of Koopa after a successful 15% spawn rate.
 To deal with when FlyingKoopa dies and to not violate the DRY principle by repeating code similar to the death of Koopa, I've changed a line in the AttackAction class that checks if the target's name is Koopa to if the target's name contains Koopa.